cmcooling/Connect-4-Game/README.md

 * Returning an integer relating to a column which is full
 * Taking more than 1 second to return a value
 * Raising an exception when asked for a move

+## Playing Against Your Strategy

+In the file ```student_interface.ipynb``` you can play against your strategy by running the second code cell.
+When it's your turn, you will need to enter a value ebtween 0 and 6 to indicate which column you're chosing to place your token into.
+Note that, every time you update your strategy, you will need to re-run the first code cell to update the version of the function ```my_strategy``` in use.

 ## Assessment